A Dog Bite May Entitle You to a Personal Injury Claim

 Most everyone loves dogs.
-But if you’ve suffered personal injuries relating to a dog bite, you may be entitled to compensation from the owner of the dog.
-It doesn’t even matter if the owner had any reason to believe the dog was dangerous.
-If you’ve been bitten, you may be able to file a personal injury claim providing for compensation relating to medical bills, lost wages, emotional distress, pain and suffering, and punitive damages.
+But if you've suffered personal injuries relating to a dog bite, you may be entitled to compensation from the owner of the dog.
+Moreover, it doesn't even matter if the owner had any reason to believe the dog was dangerous.
+So if you've suffered a dog bite, you may be able to file a personal injury claim for compensation relating to medical bills, lost wages, emotional distress, pain and suffering, and punitive damages.
 Talk with a dog bite lawyer at our personal injury law firm to see if you can take legal action.

 Pennsylvania Laws are Strict Relating to Dog Bites

-In Pennsylvania, dog owners are required to maintain reasonable control of their dogs at all times.
-Owners are required to confine dogs and restrain them with a collar or chain to prevent them from straying.
-Owing to the state’s Confinement of Dogs Statute, if you been bitten by a dog and can prove the statute has been violated, you may be able to recover damages.
+In Pennsylvania, dog owners must maintain reasonable control of their dogs at all times.
+As a result, owners must confine dogs and restrain them with a collar or chain to prevent them from straying.
+Owing to the state's Confinement of Dogs Statute, you may be able to recover damages if you can prove a violation of the statute and you sustained a personal injury.

-Pennsylvania also maintains a common-law liability for damages if you have been attacked or been attacked by a dog considered dangerous.
-It simply falls on the owner of the dog to comply with Commonwealth dog laws.
-Even if the dog has never bitten anyone and your injuries are severe, you can file a claim for medical expenses plus losses and legal damages.
-Without serious injuries, you may still file a claim for medical expenses.
+Pennsylvania also maintains a common-law liability for damages if a dangerous dog attacks you.
+It simply falls on the dog owner to comply with Commonwealth dog laws.
+In addition, even if the dog has never bitten anyone and your injuries are severe, you can file a personal injury claim for medical expenses plus losses and legal damages.
+Even without serious injuries, you may still file a claim for medical expenses.

 Dog bites are serious business.
-If you’ve been injured by a dog, you may be entitled to compensation.
-Talk with a personal injury lawyer to determine what your legal options may be.
+If you suffered a personal injury, you can seek compensation.
+Talk with a dog bite lawyer to determine your legal options.

 What is a Dangerous Dog?

-Based on the Dangerous Dog Statute, the definition of a dangerous dog is clearly spelled out:
+Based on the Dangerous Dog Statute, the definition of a dangerous dog includes these elements:

-- Any dog that has inflicted severe injury without provocation either to a person or another domestic animal
+- Any dog that inflicts severe injury without provocation either to a person or another domestic animal

-- Any dog that has a history of attacking people or domestic animals without provocatio
+- Any dog that has a history of attacking people or domestic animals without provocation

-- Any dog that has a tendency to attack without provocation
+- Any dog that tends to attack without provocation

 What if I own a Dangerous Dog?

 The responsibility falls on you as a dog owner.
-You’re may be required to take these steps.
+You may be required to take these steps.
 A dog bite lawyer at a personal injury law firm can clarify your responsibilities.

 - Register your dog as dangerous